jf-11/HuggingFace-Custom-LLM-Trainer/README.md

 ## Configuration

 The training process is driven by a JSON configuration file (`config.json`) which specifies all necessary parameters and settings.
-Here's an overview of the arameters:
+Here's an overview of the parameters:

 - `run_name`: Identifier for the training run.
 - `wandb_log`: Boolean to enable logging with Weights & Biases.